waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Landmass Analyzer Limitations:** The `landmass_analyzer` tool now correctly accounts for boulders as obstacles, but it still does not understand one-way traversal tiles like ledges or `cleared_boulder_barrier` ramps.
 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.

-# V. Current Puzzle Plan (Victory Road 3F)
+# V. Current Puzzle Plan (Victory Road 2F)
+- **Directive:** Solve the boulder puzzle on Victory Road 2F.
-- **Objective:** Get a boulder to the switch at (4, 6) to open the barrier at (8, 11).
+- **Objective:** Get a boulder to the switch at (10, 17).
-- **Attempt 1 (Failed):** Followed a plan from `puzzle_strategist_agent` to move the boulder from (14, 13).
-The plan was flawed as it required moving through an impassable tile.
-This resulted in pushing the boulder to (14, 14), making the puzzle's current state unsolvable.
-- **Attempt 2 (Confirmed Unsolvable):** Used the corrected `puzzle_strategist_agent` to analyze the puzzle with the boulder misplaced at (14, 14).
-The agent confirmed the puzzle is now unsolvable.
-- **Plan:** A strategic retreat is necessary.
-I must leave Victory Road 3F to reset the puzzle state and heal my critically injured party.
-I will then return to attempt the puzzle from a fresh state.
+- **State:** Party is critically injured.
+Proceeding with extreme caution is necessary, but the directive is the highest priority.

 # VI.
 Archived & Falsified Hypotheses
-- [Previous hypotheses removed for clarity as per Overwatch critique.]
+- **Victory Road 3F Puzzle:** Attempted a solution from `puzzle_strategist_agent` which proved to be flawed, resulting in an unsolvable puzzle state.
+Confirmed unsolvable by the corrected agent, necessitating a retreat to reset the puzzle.

 # VII.
 Self-Reflection Insights (Turn 126679)
 - **Potential Confirmation Bias:** I may be overly focused on the boulder puzzles as the only path forward on Victory Road 3F.
 I have been neglecting the unvisited warp at (27, 9).